zahur76/MilestoneProject_2/README.md

 To cater for this issue a defensive design was implemented by including an else if statement in the getData function so that if a status other than 200 was obtained a default character fact would appear.
 Character chosen was Luke Skywalker.
 This was further tested by providing an incorrect URL to the getdata function and checking the output.</br>
-For the character-info.html page 'data unavailable' would appear in the fields.
+For the character-info.html page 'data unavailable' would appear in the fields.</br>
 ![Image of unavailable data](assets/doc/data.png)

 3. On the level select modal the play button could be pressed without a level being selected.
 To fix this bug